-In a single-hung window the bottom sash functions much the same as a double-hung window, sliding up and down vertically in the jamb.
-Sometimes there is a rope and pulley balance system but more often single-hung windows use some different balance systems like spring bolts, sash hooks, tape balances, or other simple regional solutions to hold the sash in place when open.
+In a single-hung window, the bottom sash functions much the same as a double-hung window, sliding up and down vertically in the jamb.
+Sometimes there is a rope and pulley balance system but more often, single-hung windows use some different balance systems like spring bolts, sash hooks, tape balances, or other simple regional solutions to hold the sash in place when open.

-Historic single-hung windows, while simpler than their double-hung cousins are more varied in their design and mechanics.
-They may look the same from the street, but often the working of the window will vary by age and region.
+Historic single-hung windows, while simpler than their double-hung cousins, are more varied in their design and mechanics.
+They may look the same from the street, but often, the working of the window will vary by age and region.

 The easiest way to tell if you have a single-hung window is to look below the top sash on the exterior of the window.
 Double-hung windows will have a small space between the sash and the jamb allowing it to slide up and down.
 Sometimes that space is caulked or painted over making it difficult to see though.

 Single-hung windows usually do not have that small space.
-They are supported by an, often removable, piece of wood trim set into the jamb below the sash to help hold it in place.
+They are supported by an, often removable, piece of wood trim that is set into the jamb below the sash to help hold it in place.
 Sometimes this piece of trim is not as easily removable and it is an integrated part of the jamb.
 You can see both options in the photos above.